 What Counts as Pain and Suffering?

 “Pain and suffering” refers to the entire range of pain and psychological distress one can experience after sustaining an injury.
-The term encompasses both the physical pain and discomfort from injuries as well as the emotional and mental suffering that can accompany them.
+The term encompasses both the physical pain and discomfort from injuries as well as the emotional and mental suffering that can accompany them, often requiring ongoing care like physical therapy after an accident to help victims heal and regain mobility.
 Below are examples of pain and suffering commonly experienced after injuries:

 - Chronic pain from joint injuries